 It is often difficult to know if you have a bacterial or viral infection, especially if you’re experiencing symptoms related to a common cold, flu, sinus, throat or chest infection.
-If that is the case there are also other factors than medications that will influence your recovery such as rest and supportive nutrition.
+If that is the case, other factors besides medications will influence your recovery.
+These can be rest and supportive nutrition.
 Antibiotics should perhaps not be the first port of call for treatment of common cold symptoms.
-It can be beneficial to hold off on popping a pill and allow the immune system a chance to initially deal with whatever bug you’ve got.This approach can help get clarity of viral versus bacterial symptoms and will hopefully reduce the risk of developing anti-biotic resistance, which seems to be an increasing problem.
+It can be beneficial to hold off on popping a pill giving the immune system a chance to initially deal with whatever bug you’ve got.This approach can help with clarity of viral versus bacterial symptoms.
+Hopefully this will reduce the risk of developing anti-biotic resistance, which seems to be an increasing problem.

 Why we’re anti over-prescription of antibiotics

 It has recently been reported by the Medical Association of Australia that antibiotics are being over-prescribed.
 Antibiotics are useless and not necessary if the illness is actually a virus and not bacterial.
 The problem with over prescription is the creation of antibiotic resistant super bugs.
 This issue is developing into a big worldwide health problem.
 Especially for the most vulnerable, such as the elderly, infants and those with chronic health issues.

 So do you have a virus or a bacteria?

 It’s very difficult to know for sure because often a viral infection will have very similar symptoms.
 Sometimes the same as a bacterial infection.
 The only way to confirm the cause of infection is through tests such as a blood, urine and stool tests.
 Or a swab of your local culture.
 This is expensive and time consuming.
 Often a doctor or health practitioner will make a judgement based on your presenting symptoms, your health history and their experience.
 If serious symptoms present themselves your doctor will hopefully recommend a thorough screening process straight away to find out for sure, so appropriate treatment can be prescribed as soon as possible.